obiter | ByLawyers News and Updates

 Injury publications – medical glossary

-October 13, 2017 By By Lawyers
+13 October 2017 by By Lawyers

 A medical glossary has been added to the injury publications to assist practitioners with ready access to better understanding medical and trauma terms.